RavenousLegs

 Day2: Nala Camp (3760m/12335 ft) to Rudragaira BC (4350m/14270 ft) - 7 km / 4 hr

-After steep ascend from Nala Camp we crossed the stream and ascended to another mountain.
-It was "All heads down and all breathes high" day.
-A very tough, steep and strenuous climb ended at Rudragaira BC.
+After a steep ascent from Nala Camp, we crossed the stream and ascended to another mountain.
+It was a challenging day, with steep and strenuous climbs.
+Finally, we reached Rudragaira BC.

 Towards Rudragaira BC on Auden's Col trek